zavod404/max30102-tutorial-beaglebone/README.md

 - `max30102.py` contains a class which has some setup functions and sensor-reading functions
 - `hrdump.py` uses `max30102.py` and records the values read by the sensor (sample logs are`ir.log` and `red.log`)
 - `hrcalc.py` provides a function which calcs HR and SpO2 (but experimental)
-- `makegraph.py` can visualize the log data (but it does not work on raspberry pi cli)
+- `makegraph.py` can visualize the log data (but it does not work on raspberry pi / beaglebone cli)

 ## Run